Gun and grenade feud kills 14, mostly women and children, in Pakistan's Karachi

 Karachi, a city and port of more than 18 million people, is home to many militant groups, including the Pakistani Taliban.
 Many political parties there have armed wings to fight turf wars.

-More than two dozen people were wounded in the violence which erupted in Lyari, one of South Asia's most dangerous neighborhoods, where rival gangs have been fighting for years for control.
+More than two dozen people were wounded in the violence which erupted in Lyari, one of South Asia's most dangerous neighbourhoods, where rival gangs have been fighting for years for control.

 A brother of a gang leader was killed by police on Tuesday night.